omersht/ElectraEspHome/README.md

 to do list:
 * add reciving capabilities.(I am trying to figure it out, but with no sucsses, if you can help please make a PR)
+* create an home assistant blueprint, to enable the use of contact sensors on the ac the report the actual state